CaptainStorm21/graphQL/README.md

     npm install --save express-graphql graphql or just grab my packa.json file and run npm install
 6. see all the changes from part 1 to part 2
 7. if you have stopped your server restart it then go to http://localhost:8080/graphql you should see a welcome screen
+8. remove everything from left side and add this

+query {
+  hello,
+}
+9. click on arrow  and you should see
+{
+  "data": {
+    "hello": "Hi.
+I am GRAPHQL!"
+  }
+}

 YAY! part 2 is done